Menthalion/FateProvidence/README.md

 - ######   Create an advantage

-  Improve target's structure or situation by skillfully modifying it.
+  Enhance target's structure or situation by skillfully modifying it.

 ##### Force

-*undo by power: assault / cite / coerce*
+*impair by power: assault / cite / coerce*

 - ###### Attack